ShaneCornell/TG-Pre-Work/README.md

 ## When we hit https://www.techtonic.com/ what happens?
 Don’t focus too much on architecture (Monolithic, SOA, Microservices, etc.).
 Try to focus more on how the web functions.

-When the url is hit the address is compared to the DNS to find the corresponding IP address.
+When the url is hit the address is compared to the DNS to find a corresponding IP address.
 Once the IP address is located the browser establishes a connection with the host computer.
 After this is done the client-side will start to request information from the server-side and display it to the user.
 Now that a connection is made more requests can be made to the server-side computer.

 ## From start to finish how does that data reach you to be rendered in the browser?